nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called namespaces.
 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.

 The sample application's Kubernetes deployment configuration created a new namespace for your application.
-To filter the deployments according namespaces on Oracle Container Engine select your namespace, what is your Oracle Pipelines (Wercker) user name on the left navigation menu.
+To filter the deployments according namespaces on Oracle Container Engine select your namespace (namespace selector you will find above "Overview" link; namespace selector is not available when you select "Namespaces"; by default namespace selector is displaying the value "default"), what is your Oracle Pipelines (Wercker) user name on the left navigation menu.

 ![alt text](images/wercker.application.32.png)